-The Board of Directors proposes to appoint Davidson & Company LLP, Chartered Professional Accountants, of Vancouver, British Columbia as auditor of the Corporation.
+The Board of Directors proposes to re-appoint Davidson & Company LLP, Chartered Professional Accountants, of Vancouver, British Columbia as auditor of the Corporation.
 Unless otherwise instructed, the proxies given pursuant to this solicitation will be voted for the appointment of Davidson & Company LLP, Chartered Professional Accountants as auditors of the Corporation to hold office until the close of the next annual general meeting of the Corporation.
 It is proposed that the remuneration to be paid to the auditors of the Corporation be fixed by the Board of Directors of the Corporation.
+Davidson & Company LLP, Chartered Professional Accountants have been auditor of the Corporation since June 30, 2021.

-Management recommends, and the persons named in the enclosed Proxy intend to vote in favour of, the appointment of Davidson & Company LLP, Chartered Professional Accountants, of Vancouver, British Columbia as auditor of the Corporation, and the remuneration to be paid to the auditors of the Corporation be fixed by the Board of Directors of the Corporation.
+Management recommends, and the persons named in the enclosed Proxy intend to vote in favour of, the reappointment of Davidson & Company LLP, Chartered Professional Accountants, of Vancouver, British Columbia as auditor of the Corporation, and the remuneration to be paid to the auditor of the Corporation be fixed by the Board of Directors of the Corporation.